How To Make Fudgy & Gooey Malteser Brownies

-- Place the caster sugar, eggs and vanilla into a large mixing bowl.
+- Place caster sugar, eggs and vanilla into a large mixing bowl.
 With an electric whisk, whisk the mixture until it becomes pale, frothy and has doubled in size.

 - Sift plain flour and cocoa powder over the mixture, then fold again with your spatula until evenly combined.

 - Pour a pack of Maltesers into the brownie mixture and mix together until evenly distributed.

 - Pour the brownie mixture into a lined baking tray and spread evenly using a spatula.